1.2. Dot Product#

 ../_images/Fig-InnerProduct-perp-non-perp.svg

-Fig. 1.2.3 Perpendicular versus non-perpendicular#
+Fig. 1.2.3 Perpendicular versus non-perpendicular.#

 Let us now turn our attention to another important geometric concept, namely that of perpendicularity.
 It is clear from Figure 1.2.3 that the vectors \(\begin{bmatrix}2\\3\end{bmatrix}\) and \(\begin{bmatrix}-3\\2\end{bmatrix}\) are perpendicular, whereas the vectors \(\begin{bmatrix}2\\3\end{bmatrix}\) and \(\begin{bmatrix}-1\\3\end{bmatrix}\) are not.

 There is another way to look at this, which will be useful for the definition of perpendicularity in higher dimensions.
 To that end, consider Figure 1.2.4.
-Here you see two vectors \(\vect{v}\) and \(\vect{w}\) and the paralellogram they span.
-You also see the diagonals of this paralellogram, which are given by \(\vect{v}+\vect{w}\) and \(\vect{v}-\vect{w}\).
-Two vectors are perpendicular if and only if the paralellogram they span is a rectangle, and this is exacty the situation where the diagonals have the same length, i.e.,
+Here you see two vectors \(\vect{v}\) and \(\vect{w}\) and the parallelogram they span.
+You also see the diagonals of this parallelogram, which are given by \(\vect{v}+\vect{w}\) and \(\vect{v}-\vect{w}\).
+Two vectors are perpendicular if and only if the parallelogram they span is a rectangle, and this is exacty the situation where the diagonals have the same length, i.e.,

 (1.2.3)#\[\norm{\mathbf{v}+\mathbf{w}} = \norm{\mathbf{v}-\mathbf{w}}.\]